Chronicles of an Age of Darkness: Books

+In 2026 the series was republished by Zenphos Press.

 The Wizards and the Warriors

 The Wizards and the Warriors is the closest of the series to a traditional epic fantasy.
 This novel set the scene and plot that would dominate the first five books, introducing some of the characters that would feature in the following novels.
 It is told chiefly from the view of the Rovac warriors Elkor Alish and Morgan Hearst, and the wizards Phyphor, Miphon, and Garash.

 The Wordsmiths and the Warguild

 Cook originally intended for The Women and the Warlords to be the second in the series:

 The Women and the Warlords was, apparently, a miscue, at least from a commercial perspective.
 Nobody said so outright, but I was politely asked to write an intermediate book to sit between The Wizards and the Warriors and The Women and the Warlords.

 Not really understanding why I was being asked to write this additional book, I nevertheless sat down and wrote it, and had fun doing so ... the result was The Wordsmiths and the Warguild which is the story of Togura Poulaan, a rather hapless young man who endures all manner of adventures but achieves nothing.
 If he had achieved something, he would have upset my ideas for the overall structure of the series, which was already becoming difficult to control.

 As The Wordsmiths and the Warguild was not a long book to start with, I was a bit dismayed to have it cut into two parts for American publication.